-These are situations where an institution* passes off a child as the natural child of two other individuals and they cause a new false birth certificate to be registered in the name of these individuals.
-By doing this they give the child a new identity and oftentimes, a new birth date.
-This has lifelong effects and many individuals affected have only found out in recent times that they are not the people they believed they were and that they have an entirely different identity and parentage.
+These are situations where an institution* passes off a child as the natural child of two other individuals, and they cause a new false birth certificate to be registered in the name of these individuals.
+By doing this, they give the child a new identity and, oftentimes, a new birth date.
+This has lifelong effects, and many individuals affected have only recently found out that they are not the people they believed they were and have entirely different identities and parentages.

-This has all been compounded by poor practices by Tusla and their continued incorrect application of GDPR in denying individuals access to the records that may actually reveal their own true identities.
+This has all been compounded by Tusla’s poor practices and continued incorrect application of GDPR, which denies individuals access to records that may reveal their true identities.

 *St Patrick’s Guild has been established as one institution where this was commonplace.
 Other institutions include the private nursing home St Rita’s and St Monica’s.
 There were also some individuals involved.
 This included doctors and priests among others.